memo609memo/DayPilot/README.md

 Built in Calendar
 Our own API to call upon (learn how to call below)

+  <h3 align="center">API</h3>

+**Flask** – Lightweight Python framework for building RESTful APIs
+-  Flask receives incoming POST requests from the Android app.
+- It parses the JSON data that contains the user's spoken input (converted to text by android built-in MicrophoneX).
+- The text is passed to the AI model for intent parsing and task extraction.
+- Flask then sends the model’s response back to the app in structured JSON format.

 ## Installation:

 Version 1.0 not released yet - No download available.